richardlford/build-path-prefix-map-spec/build-path-prefix-map-spec.in.rst

 pairs flipped as in (*source*, *target*), instead of (*target*, *source*) as described above.
 New code should prefer the latter representation.

+See the appendix for implementation notes on `case-insensitive filesystems
+<#case-insensitive-filesystems>`_.

 Notes and links
 ===============